vala-lang/vala-docs/docs/developer-guides/bindings/writing-a-vapi-manually.md

     document becomes more of a reference for solving tricky function bindings

-The above assumes that the library is written in an object oriented style of C. A C binding, however, is only made up of structs and functions so understanding that in enough detail is the purpose of the approach.
+The above assumes that the library is written in an object-oriented style of C. A C binding, however, is only made up of structs and functions, so understanding that in enough detail is the purpose of the approach.

 #### [1.
 Prerequisites](writing-a-vapi-manually/01-00-prerequisites){style="color: white;"}